openmm/openmm/docs-source/usersguide/library/02_compiling.rst

 Step 3: Test your build
 =======================

 This step is optional but recommended.
-Tests can take up to several minutes depending on your hardware configuration.
+Tests can take a while depending on your hardware configuration.

 It is recommended that you make sure your local build of OpenMM works before trying